MateoBodon/fjs-dealias-portfolio/README.md

 ![S5 multispike](figures/synthetic_fast/s5_multispike.png)

-### Fast Synthetic Results (Summary)
+### Synthetic Results (Summary)

 - S1 spectrum: Clear outlier above MP edge; the empirical noise median and edge indicate a well-separated spike consistent with the planted signal.
 - S2 alignment: Leading eigvector aligns strongly with the planted direction (cosine ≈ 0.92 in a representative run).
 - S3 bias (µ=6): Aliased top eigenvalue shows large positive bias; de-aliased estimate reduces bias to near the true magnitude with ~100% detection in the fast run.
 - S4 guardrails: Default guardrails suppress false positives on isotropic data (≈0% FPR), while lax settings admit many spurious detections—highlighting the guardrails’ importance.
-- S5 multi-spike: With two planted spikes, simple top-k pairing by λ̂ can yield higher de-aliased bias than aliased.
-This suggests refining pairing (e.g., Rayleigh alignment) or tightening acceptance (smaller eps, larger a_grid) for interacting spikes.
+- S5 multi-spike: We apply Hungarian alignment on eigenvectors to pair estimated directions to the planted spikes.
+The aligned de-aliased bias is no worse than naive in median, and typically improves per-spike bias across the grid (see `s5_pairing_comparison.csv`).

+### Run metadata and summaries

+- Each experiment writes a compact `run_meta.json` next to outputs with the git SHA, key de-aliasing controls (δ, δ_frac, a-grid, signed_a), and hashes of figure PDFs.
+- Use the summarizer to verify consistency and outcomes at a glance:
+  - `python3 tools/summarize_run.py experiments/equity_panel/outputs`
+  - Prints period, n_assets, windows, detection totals, quick MSE comparison, and PDF hash counts.

 #### Equity panel